RyanLinXiang/neural-network-with-js/README.md

 ## Getting Started
 ### Installing
-Due to the size, the MNIST data set is not included in this repository.
-Please download it from [pjreddie](https://pjreddie.com/projects/mnist-in-csv/).
+Due to their size, the MNIST data sets are not included in this repository.
+You will need the CSV versions.
+Please download them from [pjreddie](https://pjreddie.com/projects/mnist-in-csv/).

 ### Starting
 Please run the file index.html in a local webserver.
 Otherwise the file accesses won't work.